GRIS-UdeM/ControlGris/README.md

 To build the ControlGris VST plugin, you'll need Juce 5, download it from https://shop.juce.com/get-juce/download page.

+### Download the Steinberg VST SDK

+You will need a "legacy" SDK (VST2 - compatible).
+Extract it somewhere and add it the Projucer global paths.

 ### Clone ControlGris sources

 ```